intentor/adic/README.md

 * Instance resolution by type, identifier and complex conditions.
 * Injection on constructor, fields and properties.
 * Can inject multiple objects of the same type.
+* Can resolve and inject instances from types that are not bound to the container.
-* Fast dependency resolution with internal cache.
+* Fast dependency resolution with internal cache. <a href=#performance>*</a>
 * Use of attributes to indicate injections, preferable construtors and post constructors.
 * Can be easily extented through extensions.
 * Framework decoupled from Unity - all Unity based API is achieved through extensions.